-The Duke Toxicology Program serves as the consulting toxicologist for The Art and Creative Materials Institute, Inc. (ACMI), an international association of about 200 art, craft and creative material manufacturers seeking to promote safety in art and creative products through its certification program.
+The Duke Toxicology Program serves as the primary consulting toxicologist for The Art and Creative Materials Institute, Inc. (ACMI), an international association of about 200 art, craft and creative material manufacturers seeking to promote safety in art and creative products through its certification program.
 Many small companies, as well as large ones, participate in the ACMI product certification program.

 For over 70 years, the ACMI program for children’s art materials has certified that these products using the AP Seal are non-toxic, when used as intended.
 In 1982, the program was expanded to include a much broader range of art materials, including adult products, ensuring that they are non-toxic (AP Seal), when used as intended or carry appropriate health warning labels (CL Seal) where necessary.